ufierro/go-junit2immudb/README.md

 ## Basic usage

-**Requires a running immudb instance, see <https://github.com/codenotary/immudb> for more information.**
+**Requires a running immudb instance, currently working with unreleased features @master branch, see <https://github.com/codenotary/immudb> for more information.**
 Build running (Requires golang 1.12 or newer or docker and docker-compose) :

 ```bash